bindhum771/-DEEP-LEARNING-PROJECT/README.md

 Make predictions and visualize results
 The notebook will automatically download the CIFAR-10 dataset — no need to upload anything.

-🔍 Model overview
+🔍 Model overview:
 2 convolutional layers (32 & 64 filters)
 Max pooling
 Flatten + Dense layers
 Output layer with 10 classes (softmax)
 Trained for a few epochs on ~50,000 training images.

-📊 Results
+📊 Results:
 Accuracy over epochs plotted
 Final test accuracy printed
 Visualization of model predictions on sample images

-🧰 Libraries used
+🧰 Libraries used:
 TensorFlow / Keras
 NumPy
 Matplotlib

-✨ Possible extensions
+✨ Possible extensions:
 ✅ Use deeper / more advanced CNN
 ✅ Use data augmentation
 ✅ Deploy the trained model as a: